civicrm/civicrm-dev-docs/docs/framework/setup/plugins.md

-# Managing plugins

-Plugins in `civicrm-setup/plugins/*/*.civi-setup.php` are automatically detected and loaded.
+Plugins in `civicrm/setup/plugins/*/*.civi-setup.php` are automatically detected and loaded.
 The simplest way to manage plugins is adding and removing files from this folder.